BlueJeansAndRain/NeedJS/README.md

         }
     },

+    // Throw exceptions when require cannot resolve a module.
+The CommonJS
+    // spec states that exceptions should be thrown if a module cannot be
+    // resolved.
+However, it seems like there might be cases when silently
+    // failing is reasonable.
+Now exception will be thrown when a module
+    // cannot be found, if this option is true.
+    allowUnresolved: false,

     //
     // Options below this point are for the default Needy.Resolver
     // instance that is created when the resolver option is not set.
 They